-JLT has taken steps to check the advised, certified High Net Worth or sophisticated status of policyholders.
+JLT has taken steps to check the advised or sophisticated status of policyholders.
 This process is complete and, so far, it is believed that almost all policyholders are able to make their own evaluation of investment funds and have actively selected this proposition.
-The GAA are uncomfortable that the remaining policyholders are not able to make investment decisions unassisted.
+The GAA are uncomfortable that residual policyholders are not able to make investment decisions unassisted.